 Fishface Footman: Two: they're making so much noise inside no one can hear you.

-Alice: Why is a raven like a writing table... you know, I think I can guess that one...
+Alice: [thinking about the riddle] Why is a raven like a writing desk... you know, I-I'm pretty sure I can guess.

 The March Hare: You mean you think you know the answer?

-Mad Hatter: It's not the same thing at all!
-You might as well say "I eat what I see" is the same as "I see what I eat!"
+Mad Hatter: It's not the same thing at all.
+You might as well say "I eat what I see" is the same thing as "I see what I eat!"

 [a pie sprouts crab legs and crawls across the table]

-The March Hare: [eying the pie, picking up a fly swatter] You might as well say "I like what I get" is the same as "I get what I like!"
+The March Hare: [eyeing the pie, picking up a fly swatter] You might as well say "I like what I get" is the same as "I get what I like!"

 [whacks the pie]

-The Dormouse: [talking in his sleep] You might as well say "I breathe when I sleep" is the same as "I sleep when I breathe."
+The Dormouse: [talking in his sleep, then suddenly awake] Aah!
+You-you, or you might as well say "I breathe when I sleep" is the same thing as "I sleep when I breathe."